Codiving/interval-overlap/README.md

 //   }
 // ];

-// group intervals that are directly or indirectly overlapping const overlappingGroups = intervalOverlap.getIntervalGroups();
+// Group intervals that are directly or indirectly overlapping const overlappingGroups = intervalOverlap.getIntervalGroups();
 console.log(overlappingGroups);
 // [